 As I note, “Sometimes it’s good to look back on cinema history and talk about the films that helped to shape the medium—films that are all too often forgotten today.
 Such is the case with Scott Bartlett’s landmark film OffOn (1967), which, as filmmaker Charles Levine once observed in a conversation with me, ‘changed the language of cinema.’
 Something like this could only come out of the crucible of the 1960s, when everything was being called into question, and no area of experimentation was left untouched.

-Made for less than $1,000, OffOn (1967) is a dazzling cinema poem, and one of the first film/video mixes in American cinema history.
-The film is loud, aggressive, and boldly colorful; it fuses abstract shapes with images taken from life (an eye, a woman dancing, a couple on a motorcycle) with abandon, and directly assaults the audience.
+Made for less than $1,000, OffOn is a dazzling cinema poem, and one of the first film/video mixes in American cinema history.
+For most of the film’s nine-minute running time, the images are entirely abstract, until a long segment with a beating heart soundtrack gives way to a series of intensely complex geometric compositions.
+The film is loud, aggressive, and boldly colorful; it fuses a barrage of synthetic shapes with images taken from life (an eye, a woman dancing, a couple on a motorcycle) with abandon, and directly assaults the audience.”